 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a congenital heart defect or a heart or lung condition, such as heart failure, heart rhythm problems, a history of heart attack, or lung disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a congenital heart defect or a heart or lung condition, such as heart failure, heart rhythm problems, a history of heart attack, or lung disease.

 Possible Side Effects While Using This Medicine